benthepoet/farmadeus/content/logs/farm-log-2019.md

 Category: Logs
 Authors: Ben Hanna

+### November 29, 2019
+Garlic cloves are a bit exposed, covered with a layer of leaves.
+Lightly pulled on a couple cloves and they appear to be well rooted.

+---

 ### November 27, 2019
 Looking at early spring bulb flowers for support around fruit trees.